conjfrnk/Hydra/README.md

 # Hydra

+***IMPORTANT!!!!*** This file needs to be updated to reflect recent changes.
+Information below is partially inaccurate.

 ## Distributed Pi Calculation

 This part of the project demonstrates a **distributed approach to calculating $\pi$ (pi)** using **dynamic chunking**.
 It involves three main components: